 The bulk of the information in this section is derived from the Stardust Technical Report and supplemented by work completed by the Company subsequent to the Stardust Technical Report's filing.
-The following summary as it relates to the Stardust Technical Report does not purport to be a complete summary of the Stardust Project and is subject to all the assumptions, qualifications and procedures set out in the Stardust Technical Report.
+The following summary as it relates to the Stardust Technical Report does not purport to be a complete summary of the Stardust Project and is subject to all the assumptions, qualifications and procedures set out in the Stardust Technical Report and is qualified in its entirety with reference to the full text of the Stardust Technical Report.
 Readers should read this summary in conjunction with the Stardust Technical Report, which can be reviewed in its entirety on SEDAR at www.sedar.com.